exograph/exograph/docs/docs/postgres/access-control.md

 ### Separating Query and Mutation Access Control

-Often, queries may be requested by a wider audience than mutations.
-For example, you may want to allow all users to query for a list of products but only the "admin" users to mutate.
+Often, queries may be allowed for a wider audience than mutations.
+For example, you may want all users to query for a list of products but only the "admin" users to mutate.
 In such cases, you can separate access control expression for queries and mutations:

 ```exo
 @postgres